 If you’re currently facing a move, then looking for ways to save money could be a good idea.
-You could consider using an online moving cost calculator might help you find ways you can save money on your move.
+You could consider using affordable cross country movers that might help you find ways to save money on your move.

 The Average Monthly Expenses of an American Is: $5,102

 One consumer unit spends an average of $5,102 every month in 2018.
 That implies that the average budget for an American is $61,224 and is a 1.9% increase from the previous year.

 Consumer units, according to the BLS, include families, a single individual living alone, or sharing a home with others but who don’t depend on another financially, or two more persons living in the same place and share major expenses.